 Autism&Uni project lead Marc Fabri will host a session on “Designing for and with people on the autism spectrum” at the Human-Computer Interaction International conference in Vancouver, Canada, 9-14 July 2017 (http://2017.hci.international/).

 It is the second time that researchers and practitioners come together under the HCII umbrella to discuss these topics, following a successful session at HCII 2016.
-Marc’s co-host is Debra Satterfield, California State University Long Beach.
+Marc’s co-host is Debra Satterfield, Associate Professor at California State University Long Beach, USA.

 Presenters will share their research on how interactive systems, products, environments and experiences can be designed effectively for users on the autism spectrum, how these systems can work towards autistic strengths, and how autistic people can actively participate in the design process.
 This session is part of the conference’s thematic area Design, User Experience and Usability (DUXU).
 For full information visit https://designingforautism.wordpress.com/